2024 Maine Democratic presidential primary: Write-in campaign

 The Maine Coalition for Palestine launched an effort to convince voters to write-in "Ceasefire" in the primary, drawing inspiration from a similar campaign in New Hampshire and the success of the campaign for uncommitted votes in Michigan.
-However, as Maine state law only requires that votes for declared write-in candidates be tallied, these votes will be counted as blank ballots.
+However, as Maine state law only requires that votes for declared write-in candidates be tallied, these votes were counted as blank ballots.